Biomimicry: Entrepreneurship via Nature

 Co-founder Nordic Biomimicry

-Dr. Anna Maria Orrù has been an educator, professional researcher and enthusiast in the field of biomimicry since 2003.
-She has worked within architecture since 1999, both in practice and research with Grimshaw, Exploration Architecture, and Arup Group in London, as well as internationally.
-In 2010, she moved to Sweden and has since been teaching and driving biomimicry education in various Swedish universities.
-Now based in Sweden and Italy, she holds a PhD in Architecture from the Chalmers University of Technology (‘Wild Poethics’ 2017) which furthered the topic of nature-inspired design using artistic research and embodied methodologies.
-She also holds an Affiliated Senior Lecturer position at Konstfack University of Arts, Crafts & Design where she is responsible for embedding nature-inspired sustainability.
-She is a co-author on the study for the Nordic Council of Ministers on the ’state of biomimicry in the Nordics’ and co-founder of Nordic Biomimicry, where she directs the centre that dedicates itself to collaborate with nature as a mentor, measure, and method.
-To further underpin her service to nature, she is a beekeeper and takes care of a biodynamic vineyard and olive grove.
-In her continued efforts to co-habit and collaborate with nature, she has embarked on creating a nature academy on her Tuscan farm.
+Dr. Anna Maria Orrù has been actively involved as an educator, professional researcher, and enthusiastic advocate in the field of biomimicry since 2003.
+She has worked within architecture since 1999, both in practice and research with Grimshaw Architects, Exploration Architecture, and Arup Group in London, as well as internationally.
+In 2010, she moved to Sweden and has since been teaching, researching, and driving biomimicry education in various Swedish universities.
+She earned her PhD from Chalmers University of Technology in 2017, with a dissertation titled “Wild Poethics,” exploring nature-inspired sustainable design through artistic research and embodied methodologies.
+Dr. Orrù also holds an Affiliated Senior Lecturer position at Konstfack University of Arts, Crafts & Design, where she spearheads efforts to integrate nature-inspired sustainability into academic programs.
+Additionally, she is a co-author of the Nordic Council of Ministers’ study on “Biomimicry in the Nordic Countries” and co-founder of Nordic Biomimicry, directing initiatives that harness nature as a source of inspiration; as mentor, measure, and method.
+To further underpin her service to nature, she is a beekeeper and takes care of a biodynamic vineyard and olive grove in Tuscany.
+In her continued efforts to co-habit and collaborate with nature, she has embarked on creating a nature academy on her Tuscan farm where she hosts these immersive bootcamps.

 Image of Anna Maria Orrù by Christopher Backholm